 Low-carbohydrate Diets May Be Better For Weight Loss Than a Low-fat Alternative.

-As we enter the post-holiday period, most of us begin to focus on recovering from the all the parties and feasts.
-Most have gained a little poundage over the holidays and now we are planning to lose the extra that we gained around our waistlines.
+As we enter the post-holiday period, most of us begin to focus on recovering from all the parties and feasts.
+Most have gained a little poundage over the holidays, and now we plan to lose the extra that we gained around our waistlines.
 Of course, now you are frantic to lose it.
-Is there are a quick fix?
-Probably not, but look no further, because this study may help you choose your future diet.
+Is there a quick fix?
+Probably not, but look no further because this study may help you choose your future diet.
 This study indicates that low-carbohydrate plans are better than their low-fat counterparts for short-term weight loss.
 It might be only a slight advantage over a short period, but it is clinically significant.
 If you want to lose the body mass you gained over the holidays, this might be just what you need.

 Sure, low-carbohydrate regimens are similar, but they are also vastly different.
-Carbohydrate-restricted diets can vary in carbohydrate allowances from less than 20 grams per day to 130 grams per day.
-Because the weight loss plans vary so much, I would argue that is it is unfair to judge them as a group when they are clearly different.
+Carbohydrate-restricted diets can vary in carbohydrate allowances from less than 20 grams to 130 grams daily.
+Because the weight loss plans vary so much, I would argue that judging them as a group is unfair when they are clearly different.
 Despite this, experts continue to vilify higher protein plans as a group.
-So what does the research show?
+So, what does the research show?

 In this article, the physicians defined low-carb diets at a highly variable level of carbohydrates.
-The study reports that previous articles have reported that “low-carb comprising less than 45 percent of daily calories from carbohydrates.”
+The study reports that previous articles have reported that “low-carb comprises less than 45 percent of daily calories from carbohydrates.”
 I would not consider 45 percent to be low in carbohydrates.
-In fact, I would consider 45% to be a high level.
+In fact, I would think 45% to be a high level.

 Research on Carbohydrate Reduced Diets:

 Protein is more filling than carbohydrates.
-Although the study population is small, it did indicate that among 18 males, protein was more satiating than carbohydrates and the subjects were less hungry after protein meals and ate less.
+Although the study population is small, it did indicate that among 18 males, the protein was more satiating than carbohydrates, and the subjects were less hungry after protein meals and ate less.

 - Low-carb regimens are decent alternatives to the standard low-fat diet.
-One study looked at 332 moderately obese subjects and found that the low-carb and Medeteranien groups lost 4.7 and 4.4 kgs versus 2.9 kgs on the low-fat diet.
+One study examined 332 moderately obese subjects and found that the low-carb and Medeteranien groups lost 4.7 and 4.4 kgs versus 2.9 kgs on the low-fat diet.

 - Low-carb diets may result in more weight loss than a low-fat regimen.
-One study looked at 1,415 patient on either a very-low-carb or a low-fat plans.
-The researchers found that the very-low-carb plan lost more weight during this study.
+One study looked at 1,415 patients on either a very low-carb or a low-fat plan.
+The researchers found that the very low-carb plan lost more weight during this study.

 There are plenty more studies that both indicate for and against low-carbohydrate plans.
 I have recommendations based on my review of the data.
 I do not think the studies are clear enough to recommend low-carb for everyone, but clearly, there might be benefits for some dieters.